Authentication

 secret_key (no separator), then

 compute the SHA512 hash of the result.
-Output as a lowercase hex string. hash = SHA512(jsonBody + secretKey)Code Examples
+Output as a lowercase hex string. hash = SHA512(jsonBody + secretKey)3

 Verifying API Response Signatures

-Successful MultiHub responses includeX-Data-Hash.
+Successful API responses includeX-Data-Hash.
 Verify it with the same merchant API secret:

 Verifying Webhook Signatures

 When 123hub sends webhook notifications to your server, the request includes anX-Data-Hash header.
-New deliveries also include replay-protection metadata in X-Webhook-Id, X-Webhook-Timestamp, X-Webhook-Nonce, and X-Webhook-Signature-V2.
-You should verify the body signature before processing the payload.
+New deliveries also include replay-protection metadata in X-Webhook-Id, X-Webhook-Timestamp, X-Webhook-Nonce, X-Webhook-Signature-V2, and X-Webhook-Signature-V3.
+Prefer X-Webhook-Signature-V3 when present, and fall back to V2 or X-Data-Hash only for legacy deliveries.

 Test Mode vs Production